 The activities and programs listed in this section are not subject to the registration and compliance requirements outlined in section 4 of this policy.
-Except for activities and programs falling into categories “a” and “b,” such programs occurring in UNCG facilities should complete a safety registration with the University, which enables the UNC Police Department and the Office of Emergency Management to provide support in emergency situations.

 - Undergraduate and graduate academic activities or programs involving a minor participant who is enrolled or who has been accepted for enrollment as a student at the University, including orientation activities.